Showing posts with label people photography. Show all posts

 Human or Living Statue: Goblins in Las Ramblas, Barcelona?

-- A set about inhabitants of Papua, New Guinea by Eric Lafforgue.
+• A Flickr set about the inhabitants of Papua, New Guinea by Eric Lafforgue.
+It is absolutely stunning work.

-- My set about Humans Statues or Street Artists
+• My own set about Human Statues or Street Artists on Flickr.

 September 25, 2007